tribixbite/awesome/README.md

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
 *   [vite-pwa/vite-plugin-pwa](https://github.com/vite-pwa/vite-plugin-pwa) - Zero-config PWA for Vite
 *   [rafgraph/spa-github-pages](https://github.com/rafgraph/spa-github-pages) - Host single page apps with GitHub Pages
-*   [adamelliotfields/react-template](https://github.com/adamelliotfields/react-template) - React template with Bun, Vite, Biome, and more ⚛️
+*   [adamelliotfields/react-template](https://github.com/adamelliotfields/react-template) - A starter kit for single page apps ⚛️
 *   [goniszewski/grimoire](https://github.com/goniszewski/grimoire) - Bookmark manager for the wizards 🧙
 *   [OpenTRFoundation/cuttlecat](https://github.com/OpenTRFoundation/cuttlecat) - cuttlecat is a tool to collect information from GitHub.
 It is designed to be used in GitHub Actions, but can be used in any environment.
 *   [Manta-Network/react-dapp-starter](https://github.com/Manta-Network/react-dapp-starter) -